averyhiebert/groundstation2/documentation/getting_started.md

 contains the `pyuic4` utility, which we use to compile the `.ui` files into python files.)

+The software QGIS (ideally version 2.8.6, although other 2.x versions may also work), and associated python bindings, are also required.
+Now that version 3 is out, I'm not sure what the correct way to install an older version is.
+Sorry.

 Finally, install the following dependencies via pip:
 ```
 pip install pyqtgraph